MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Experimental Evaluation

 The performance of MC-GEN is evaluated under the local optimal parameter combination.
 For other methods, we follow the exact settings mentioned in the corresponding paper.
-Each method is evaluated on the average of 100 experiments.
+Each method is evaluated on an average of 100 experiments.
 Fig. \ref{diabetes_compareMethod_orgTR}, \ref{adults_compareMethod_orgTR}, \ref{phishing_compareMethod_orgTR}, \ref{diabetes_compareMethod_synTR}, \ref{adults_compareMethod_synTR} and \ref{phishing_compareMethod_synTR} show the results of different methods under the same privacy budgets.
 We can observe that MC-GEN outperforms the other methods in most cases.
+Besides, there are several findings during the comparison:

-As shown in the results, The performance of PrivBayes and NOIFS are similar to MC-GEN on diabetes and adults datasets.
-MC-GEN always outperforms NOIFS due to the reduced noise variance (proof in section \ref{Statistic Extraction and Differentially Private Sanitizer}).
-The performance of PrivBayes varies as the experiment setting changes.
-On adults dataset, PrivBayes outperforms MC-GEN (Fig. \ref{adults_compareMethod_orgTR} (a)) and NoIFS (Fig. \ref{adults_compareMethod_orgTR} (b), (c) and Fig. \ref{adults_compareMethod_synTR} (c)).
-It can be derived from the features of the datasets.
-Most of the features in adult datasets are categorical features that would benefit the Bayesian network.
-For diabetes and phishing datasets that have mixed feature types, MC-GEN outperforms the PrivBayes consistently.
+\begin{itemize} \item MC-GEN always outperforms NOIFS due to the reduction in noise variance by feature level clustering (proof in section \ref{Statistic Extraction and Differentially Private Sanitizer}). \item In Fig. \ref{adults_compareMethod_orgTR}, PrivBayes has similar performance as MC-GEN, even outperform on SVM.
+However, in Fig. \ref{adults_compareMethod_synTR}, MC-GEN outperforms PrivBayes consistently.
+It may cause by the number of seed data and data types in the datasets.
+The seed data in scenario 1 is much less than in scenario 2.
+Limited seed data may affect the performance of MC-GEN. On the other hand, most of the features in adult datasets are categorical features.
+The Bayesian network can be more effective than the multivariate Gaussian model on categorical data.
+Therefore, the utility of MC-GEN can be diminished on the small categorical dataset. \end{itemize}